fionntmcc/fionntmcc/README.md

 ---

 ## Projects

-**Personal Portfolio Website**
-- Developed a responsive personal portfolio using HTML, CSS, and JavaScript to showcase projects and skills.
-- Implemented contact form functionality with Node.js and Express.

 **Task Management Application**
 - Collaborated with a team of 4 to create a task management web application using React and Firebase.